 While I find that these buns end up perfectly soft when you follow the instructions exactly (which is perfect for me since that’s just how I love my buns), they’re also just as good when you toast them, so feel free to have at it!

-Why Did My Hamburger Buns End Up Too Dense?
+Why Did My Keto Hamburger Buns End Up So Dense?

 However, if you’re consistently ending up with buns that are too dense, you should look into the tangzhong method of making bread.
 The gist of it involves taking a small percentage of the water and flours used in this recipe and cooking them very briefly before combining them with the remaining ingredients.